-- Business and government services: The City already has an established sector with strong growth prospects which stand to underpin the commercial and industrial activity within the region. - Tourism: The City's main focus for tourism growth will be the proposed Ocean Reef Marina as well as further opportunities at Hillarys Boat Harbour and Yellagonga Regional Park.
-The expansion of the Joondalup Resort and the creation of a Special Trading Precinct in the Joondalup City Centre will likely enhance tourism opportunities.
+- Finance, Business and government services: The City already has an established sector with strong growth prospects which stand to underpin the commercial and industrial activity within the region. - Tourism: The Cityos main focus for tourism growth will be the proposed Ocean Reef

+Marina as well as further opportunities at Hillarys Boat Harbour and Yellagonga Regional Park.
+The expansion of the Joondalup Resort and further development of the creation of a Special Trading Precinct in the Joondalup City Centre will likely enhance tourism opportunities.